Bow Wow Wow: EMI Records

-Bow Wow Wow signed with EMI Records in July 1980 and released their first single, "C·30 C·60 C·90 Go!", shortly thereafter.
+Bow Wow Wow signed with EMI Records in July 1980 and released their first single, "C·30 C·60 C·90 Go!" shortly after that.
 Initially released only on cassette, it was the world's first-ever cassette single (a 7" vinyl version was released several months later).
 EMI did not promote the "cassingle" due to its lyrics ("Off the radio I get constant flow/Hit it, pause it, record and play/Turn it, rewind and rub it away"), which promoted home taping at a time when music piracy was a hot-button issue.
 The B-side, "Sun, Sea and Piracy", also promoted home taping, then lying on a beach and enjoying the fruits of this labour.
 Both tracks were on side one of the tape, making the second side blank, presumably so the listener could follow Annabella's lead.
 Despite its lack of promotion, "C·30 C·60 C·90 Go!" reached No. 34 on the UK Singles Chart and stayed on the chart for seven weeks.

-Bow Wow Wow performed on a Peel Session on 20 October 1980 and in November they released the cassette-only mini-album Your Cassette Pet.
+Bow Wow Wow performed on a Peel Session on 20 October 1980, and in November, they released the cassette-only mini-album Your Cassette Pet.
 It contained only eight tracks and was not available on vinyl; therefore, it was ineligible for the UK Albums Chart.
 However, it peaked at No. 58 on the UK Singles Chart.
 One notorious track from the mini-album was "Sexy Eiffel Towers".
-Credited to Ashman, Barbarossa, Gorman, and McLaren, it included suggestive moaning and heavy breathing performed by then 14-year-old Lwin.
-Other controversial tracks included "Louis Quatorze" (which called attention to Lwin's young age), "Uomo Sex Al Apache," and "Radio G-String."
-All tracks on My Cassette Pet are credited to the four men except "Fools Rush In."
+It was credited to Ashman, Barbarossa, Gorman, and McLaren and included suggestive moaning and heavy breathing performed by then-14-year-old Lwin.
+Other controversial tracks included "Louis Quatorze" (which called attention to Lwin's young age), "Uomo Sex Al Apache", and "Radio G-String".
+All tracks on My Cassette Pet are credited to the four men except "Fools Rush In".
 McLaren was already renowned for his creative use of provocation to raise public awareness of his projects (and for occasionally taking things too far).

 Both "C·30 C·60 C·90 Go!" and Your Cassette Pet ranked among the top 10 "Tracks of the Year" for 1980 by NME.
 When their second single, "W.O.R.K.
 (N.O.
 Nah, No No My Daddy Don't)" failed to chart, EMI dropped the group.